light-and-ray/sd-webui-old-sd-firstpasser/Readme.md

 # Old SD firstpasser

 This is an extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) which adds selectable txt2img and img2img script, which firstpasses image with SD 1.x model.
-It is useful if you want to use Loras, Embeddings, ControlNet etc made for SD 1.x inside SDXL very much.
-If SD 3 is released, I will add SDXL firstpassing support too
+It is useful if you want to use Loras, Embeddings, ControlNet etc made for SD 1.x or SDXL inside SDXL or SD3 Medium

 ![](/images/screenshot.jpg)